scala/docs.scala-lang/_overviews/scala3-book/fun-hofs.md

 sayHello(helloJoe)   // prints "Hello, Joe"
 ```

-If you’ve never done this before, congratulations.
+If you’ve never done this before, congratulations:
 You just defined a method named `sayHello` that takes a function as an input parameter, and then invokes that function in its method body.

 ### sayHello can take many functions

 It’s important to know that the beauty of this approach is not that `sayHello` can take *one* function as an input parameter; the beauty is that it can take *any* function that matches `f`’s signature.
 For instance, because this next function takes no input parameters and returns nothing, it also works with `sayHello`:

 ```scala
 def bonjourJulien(): Unit = println("Bonjour, Julien")